TobleroneBill/TETRIS/README.md

 No scoring yet as this is V1.0, but these are the features I'm planning to add and are also visible in the source code:

+# Currently at 1.1 but putting development on hold to do other stuff

 ### Coming Updates:
 - V 1.1 - up next queue, score and level increase
 - V 1.2 - Main Menu, Sounds and perhaps some graphics ;)